PrefLib/PrefLib-Data/FORMAT_SPECIFICATION.md

 - **Name**: The name of the dataset.
 - **Abbreviation**: The abbreviation of the dataset, it should be a slug string, i.e., it can only contains letters, numbers, underscores or hyphens.
 - **Tags**: A list of tags, comma-separated, indicating the tags that apply to the dataset.
-There is no fix set of tags to choose from, see [the PrefLib format page](https:preflib.org/format#structure) for more information about the tags currently used.
 - **Series Number**: A unique identifier formatted as a 5-digit, zero-padded integer.
 The series begins with "00001" and increments by 1 for each subsequent entry, e.g., "00001", "00002", "00003", etc.
 - **Publication Date**: The date at which the dataset was publish in the PrefLib ecosystem for the first time.
 - **Description**: An HTML string that describes the dataset.
 This field will be rendered as is on the website [PrefLib.org](https://preflib.org/).